-With our fun Christmas math worksheets writing numbers is fun for kids.
+Fun Christmas math worksheets make writing numbers fun for kids.

 Awesome coloring pages for the actual Twelve Days of Christmas which starts on Christmas Day.
 Great for the winter holiday activities, too!

 They are printable and digital PDF files so you can use them in online classrooms or share them at home.
 No answer key needed.

 For accuracy's sake the real Twelve Days are after Christmas starting on December 26 and ending on January 6.

 The season before Christmas is when we are "waiting" for Jesus to come, otherwise known as the four weeks of Advent.